HGUHyunGyuLee/OSS_Group2_TeamProject/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To getstarted for this project, you should have a C language compiler.
+If you already have one, put the input file (.json) in the same file that your project is in.
+Then you are all set to run the program.

 ### Prerequisites